 Human Rights Commission welcomes the recommendation, “The Convention at the Rights of the Child is apparent that a court docket must constantly recollect the high-quality pastimes of the child as primary attention,” stated Human Rights Commissioner Edward Santow.

-Arthur Moses, the president of the Law Council of Australia, told AM terrorism laws were “now not just about locking up youngsters”.
+Arthur Moses, the president of the Law Council of Australia, told AM that terrorism laws were “now not just about locking up youngsters”.

 While no longer technically breaching global law, it “should and ought to be placed past doubt” with adjustments to the Crimes Act, according to the watchdog’s review.
 “When you’re looking at bail, you have to look at the age of the child,” Mr. Moses stated.
-“If it’s miles a toddler who’s 10 or 11, one might suppose that is something the court docket ought to do not forget as a fantastic situation.”
+“If it’s miles a toddler who’s 10 or 11, one might suppose that is something the court ought to take not to forget as a fantastic situation.”